Neat1Up/Neat1Up.github.io/index.md

 ## About Me

-Hi, I'm [Your First Name], a student interested in programming.
+Hi, I'm Blessing, a student interested in programming.
 This project was part of my final quest in my Computer Programming high school class, and it reflects what I’ve learned about Python and coding in general.

 ## About My Project

-**Project Title:** *Bonus Game Slot Machine*
+**Project Title:** *The Game of Games*
-**One-line pitch:** A slot machine game that behaves very similarly to the bonus game from Super Mario Bros.
-2, with a similar GUI and similar objects.
+**One-line pitch:** A game where you have to click on red and blue balls that fly at random intervals around the screen.
+There are opportunities to get extra lives by collecting coins in the game and using those coins in the Bonus Game slot machine.

 > Curious about what I’d do differently or recommend to others?
 Read my final thoughts here: [Final Tip & Takeaways](_posts/2025-05-23-tip.md)